cemcannn/cemcannn/README.md

 Cem Can
 ---
-I'm Cem from Turkey and i'm learning Python.
-Now i'm working on test frameworks.
+I'm Cem from Turkey and I'm learning Python.
+Now I'm working on test frameworks.
 I want to learn new languages like Go and Node.js.

 Skills
 ---